mukkumayc/typescript-cookie/README.md

 ## Security

-For vulnerability reports, send an e-mail to `js-cookie at googlegroups dot com`
+For vulnerability reports, send an e-mail to `ts-cookie at googlegroups dot com`

 ## Releasing